447 – Premium payable under the Québec prescription drug insurance plan

 If you were not covered throughout the year by basic prescription drug insurance provided by a group insurance plan, complete section 1 in Part B of Schedule K, regardless of whether you received benefits under the Québec prescription drug insurance plan.

-If you had a spouse on December 31, 2023, and he or she has to pay a premium, you can choose to pay it for him or her.
-To do so, provide the required information about your spouse in section 2 of Part B and calculate your spouse's premium in Part C. Your spouse does not have to file Schedule K, but must enter “20” in box 449 of his or her return.
+If you had a spouse on December 31, 2024, and they have to pay a premium, you can choose to pay it for them.
+To do so, provide the required information about your spouse in section 2 of Part B and calculate your spouse's premium in Part C. Your spouse does not have to file Schedule K, but must enter “20” in box 449 of their return.

 You were covered by a group insurance plan applicable only outside Québec